particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### Advantages of Simple Auth

-Simple auth is ideal for getting a Particle product working quickly and efficiently.
-With the lack of your own back-end, development time to creating an app to work with a Particle device is shortened.
+Simple auth is ideal for getting a Particle product up-and-running quickly.
+Without needing to build your own back-end, development time to creating an app to work with a Particle device is greatly reduced.
+There are less moving parts and opportunities to introduce bugs.
 In addition, Particle's [mobile SDKs](/reference/ios/) and [JavaScript SDK](/reference/javascript/) will handle much of the heavy lifting for you when it comes to session management and device